Skip to main content

 Before you begin

-• You may want to consider printing out some pictures of Rangoli patterns for people to copy or even use as templates.
+• You may want to consider printing out some pictures of Rangoli patterns for people to copy.
+You could also print or make some templates.

-• Decide what to use to make your rangoli.
-People could use chalk or paint to draw and colour with.
-They could also glue down scrunched up tissue paper, coloured sand or coloured rice.
-You could also use felt tips or colouring pencils.
+• Decide what to use to make your rangoli, such as chalk, colouring pencils, felt tips or paint pens.
+You could also glue down scrunched up tissue paper, coloured sand or coloured rice.

 Running this activity